nonlocalmodels/NLMech/docs/content/yaml-options.md

 ## Simulation

-Here, all tags and attributes of ther YAML files are listed and described.
+Here, all tags and attributes of the YAML files are listed and described.
 A detailed set of examples is available [here](https://nonlocalmodels.github.io/examples/).

 ### Model deck